-- Islanded communities are not grid-tied to large transmission-scale power systems and as a result experience frequent issues with power quality.
+- Islanded communities are not grid-tied to large transmission-scale power systems and as a result experience frequent issues with electric reliability and/or power quality.
 These communities may or may not be categorized as "remote" or "island."

-ETIPP's network of regional partner organizations is experienced in supporting community-based energy transitions.
-These regional partners are committed to supporting ETIPP applicants by providing detailed information about the program and application process.
+ETIPP's regional partners are experienced in supporting community-based energy transitions.
+They are committed to supporting ETIPP applicants by providing detailed information about the program and application process.

 Interested ETIPP applicants are encouraged to first contact a regional partner organization before applying.

-Interested ETIPP applicants may select any regional partner to contact, regardless of the applicant's proximity to a regional partner.
+Interested ETIPP applicants may contact any regional partner, regardless of the applicant's proximity to a regional partner.
 An applicant's eligibility for ETIPP is not influenced by its proximity to a regional partner.
-All ETIPP regional partners are available to help interested applicants prepare for the application process.
+All ETIPP regional partners are available to help interested applicants with the application process.

 By contacting an ETIPP regional partner, applicants are not expected to collaborate with the same regional partner if selected for ETIPP.

 Pacific Northwest Region